chef/automate/components/docs-chef-io/content/automate/ha_backup_restore_object_storage.md

 1. To override the existing default endpoint:

-- Login to one of the open search instances and run the following command (You need root access to run the command):
+- Login to one of the open search instances and run the following command :

 ```sh
 source /hab/sup/default/SystemdEnvironmentFile.sh